leografx/resume/README.md

 ## Senior Prepress / Designer

   Digital Printing Solutions - Winter Park, FL

   2011 to Present

   My current duties consist of designing, preflighting, imposing pdf files to then plot direct to plate for 9 different presses ranging from 12x18 to 23x29

 ## Prepress Tech

+  Sun Publications - Lakeland, FL

   2010 to 2011

   Prepress Tech, Prinergy workflow  imposition in preps direct to plate for news paper and magazines for Web Presses.

+  Prepress Tech